GP Stage 3 Simulated Consultation - Patient 5

 You are made more upset and confrontational by candidates who ignore your concerns, and proceed to discuss the need for a colonoscopy rather than addressing your underlying concerns and disappointment at not being able to see Dr Davidson.

 On further probing, you reveal that your younger brother passed away from bowel cancer six months ago, and that this is a real concern of yours.
 You have three children all of whom are grown up and live independently, however at home you live with your wife and your deceased brother’s, 11 year old child.
 You are particularly worried of the impact on this child if you also pass away with bowel cancer.

 This case tests a candidate’s ability to deal with conflicting priorities.
 The doctor’s initial interests will be in explaining the need and procedure for a colonoscopy, however good candidates will keep the consultation patient-centred, shifting emphasis onto addressing Mr Thomas’ concerns as well as trying to arrange for Dr Davidson to also be present in the consultation/future consultation.
-Excelling candidates will further explore Mr Davidson’s underlying social circumstances as well as offering suitable solutions and arranging appropriate follow-up.
+Excelling candidates will further explore Mr Thomas’s underlying social circumstances as well as offering suitable solutions and arranging appropriate follow-up.